 But an extraordinary cast of supportive teachers and staff at the school had put him on the right path and helped him turn his life around.
 He and many of the 17 other graduates at the June 5 graduation say Alta Vista marked a turning point because of unrelenting support from the school, and belief in each student's ability to succeed.

 Alta Vista's graduation ceremony is a cozy and intimate environment.
 Instead of 450 graduating seniors, it's 18; instead of a football field turf, it's a small multipurpose room packed to the brim with proud parents and family members.
-Each name announced at the ceremony comes with a story on where each student is going — many to Foothill College — and who helped them along the way.
+Each name announced at the ceremony comes with a story on where each student is going -- mostly Foothill College -- and who helped them along the way.